-- Something may be personally relevant to the extent that it has direct bearing on the self and has potentially significant consequences or implications for one's life. - b) As things become more personally relevant, they are more likely to motivate us to behave, process information, or engage in effortful decision making about these things, and we will experience considerable involvement when buying, using, or disposing of them. - c) Marketers can increase a consumer's motivation to process promotional materials by trying to make the information as personally relevant as possible.
+a) Something is personally relevant to the extent that it has direct bearing on the self and has potentially significant consequences or implications for one's life.

+b) As things become more personally relevant, they are more likely to motivate us to behave, process information, or engage in effortful decision making about these things, and we will experience considerable involvement when buying, using, or disposing of them.

-B. Values
+- c) Marketers can increase a consumer's motivation to process promotional materials by trying to make the information as personally relevant as possible. - 2.
+Values good/bad.